 Thoughts LLC vs LP

-I’ve read numerous posts in this group about S-Corp vs LLC and its clear to me S-Corp is not the way to go.
-In my situation, both my son & I own mineral rights in Oklahoma but live in Texas.
+I’ve read numerous posts in this group about S-Corp vs LLC and it’s clear to me S-Corp is not the way to go.
+In my situation, both my son and I own mineral rights in Oklahoma but live in Texas.
 We are each paying extra on our tax prep for the mineral rights.
 We are considering consolidating both of our mineral rights in order to achieve the following goals:

-1. Minimize the cost for all expenses including tax prep
+1. Minimize the cost for all expenses including tax prep.

-2. Setup a new entity which would hold the ownership of both of our current mineral rights in order to not have to go through the extremely time-consuming task of transferring ownership each time a generation passes ownership (we just did this a couple of years ago and it took almost 6 months).
+2. Set up a new entity which would hold the ownership of both of our current mineral rights in order to not have to go through the extremely time-consuming task of transferring ownership each time a generation passes ownership (we just did this a couple of years ago and it took almost 6 months).

-3. Provide a process whereby the mineral rights pass to each future descendant(s) without having to deal with them in wills
+3. Provide a process whereby the mineral rights pass to each future descendant(s) without having to deal with them in wills.

 Based on these objectives, it is not clear to me whether an LLC or LP would be the best choice for our situation.
 I would appreciate any thoughts/feedback or links to information related.

 If you use an LP, then you will need to specify a GP (General Partner) which will be responsible for management, leasing and other decisions.
 Most use an entity GP, rather than an individual.
-GP can be owned by the all or some limited partners, and in the same percentage or not.
+GP can be owned by all or some limited partners, and in the same percentage or not.
 Both entities will need to file tax returns, as will the LLC.
 This requires that you maintain a balance sheet for each entity, including mineral basis and reduction for depletion.
 Partners or members will receive K-1 with tax information for their individual returns, including pass-through of OK income taxes withheld.
-Your CPA will make sure you specify that the LLC is treated as a partnership for tax purposes on the first return (ie not as a corporation).
+Your CPA will make sure you specify that the LLC is treated as a partnership for tax purposes on the first return (i.e., not as a corporation).
 Tax preparation may not be less expensive.
-Owners will still need to specify heirs of shares or partnership interests are transferred on death.
+Owners will still need to specify heirs if shares or partnership interests are transferred on death.
 Regardless, someone will have to do the work of managing the minerals, from leasing to D.O. to bookkeeping, etc. It can be a family member or hired outsider.
 Consider whether to pay a family member who will otherwise be working for free for everyone else.
 You will not be able to distribute 100% of the income as you need to retain funds for accounting and tax return preparation, legal fees, postage, etc. The bank account needs to be in the entity’s name.

 2 Likes